| |

 That you, were meant, for me”

 I’d heard my dad tell the story of the crash and the “Winter Dance Party” tour that he had tickets for.
 He still went to the show at the Les-Buzz Ballroom in Spring Valley, Illinois on Saturday, February 7, 1959, just four days after the crash.
 That very same day, Buddy Holly was laid to rest in his home town of Lubbock, Texas.
 The Crickets finished the tour with Ronnie Smith as lead vocalist.
 Jimmy Clanton, Fabian & Frankie Avalon were substituted as headliners.
-The show must go on, and so, on it went.
+The show must go on, and so on it went.
 It’s still going strong nearly five decades later.
-They were wrong.
-The music never died.

 -G